Top 13 Graphic Design Trends (2023-2025)

 Alongside the numerous topics of discussion in the last year, the public consciousness has increased its attention to environmental causes.

-According to an IBM report on consumer behavior, 57% of consumers are willing to change their purchasing habits to reduce environmental impact.
+According to a 2020 IBM report on consumer behavior, 57% of consumers are willing to change their purchasing habits to reduce environmental impact.

 It’s likely that as the concern about the environment increases, consumer’s appreciation for natural motifs will also increase.

-This means that for the field of graphic design, nature-inspired visuals will continue to trend in 2021 and beyond, as they resonate with the consumer’s interests in plants and concern for sustainability.
+This means that nature-inspired visuals will likely continue to trend in 2023 and beyond, as they resonate with the consumer’s interests in plants and concern for sustainability.

 Images of plants, flowers, wood texture, blue skies, bugs, and animal patterns like leopard, zebra, and cow print are all popular nature motifs.